 1) It gets me to stop editing

 I’m one of those writers who have issues taking breaks from editing my novels.
-I always feel the need to my novel the best it can be.
+I always feel the need to make my novel the best it can be.
 But while NaNoWriMo is going on, I can’t work on any other novel nor edit the one I’m writing.
 It’s impossible time wise.
 It forces me to take a break.

 2) It gets me to write new stories

 I write some short stories for class, this blog, or writing competitions that I fail at, but it takes me forever to get around to writing a new novel.
 NaNoWriMo gets me excited about getting another manuscript done with more experience.
 Perhaps this next manuscript will be the one.
 Who knows?
-It gets me writing fresh materials instead of bundling up ideas after ideas.
+It gets me writing fresh materials instead of bundling up more ideas.

 3) It gets me challenged